YurenHao0426/PaperFetcher/README.md

 - **Comprehensive Filtering**: Focuses on AI/ML categories most likely to contain social impact research
 - **Social Good Focus**: Identifies bias and fairness research across healthcare, education, criminal justice, and more
 - **Reverse Chronological Order**: Always maintains newest papers at the top of README for easy access
+- **Unlimited Historical Mode**: Configurable limits for processing tens of thousands of papers
+- **Scalable Architecture**: Support for research-grade data collection with custom memory and API limits

 ## 🔧 Setup & Configuration